 How Long Will I Stay at Rehab?

 Initial drug and alcohol rehabilitation can take some time.
 With this in mind, the timescale of your rehab programme will vary depending on a number of personal factors, including your readiness to recover, your mental health and your responsiveness to addiction treatment.

 Although the average programme will fall around the 28-day mark, it is important to note that your personal inpatient programme may be shorter or longer.
 As a result of this, it is imperative that you dedicate enough time for your initial rehab stay and your post-rehab transition.

 Once you’ve completed initial drug and alcohol rehabilitation, your efforts will need to continue on your return home.
 Although this may be disheartening to hear, long-term recovery is an ongoing commitment.
 Physical and psychological coping strategies must be maintained throughout.

 If you’re truly committed to recovering, future drug and alcohol consumption should be avoided.
-It is recommended that recovering addicts avoid all high-risk situations.
-It is imperative that exposure levels to substance abuse are reduced, with the aim to avoid relapse risks.
+It is recommended that recovering addicts avoid all high-risk situations in Cardiff.

 To help you keep on track, aftercare services will be available via your chosen drug and alcohol rehab in Cardiff.
-You’ll experience a handheld, local approach to post-rehab life, helping to avoid the desirability of further substance abuse.
-Although a comprehensive rehab programme will reduce its desirability, there are risks of disruptions, increasing the attractiveness of substance abuse.
-Control these risks by controlling your post-rehab reality.
+You’ll experience a handheld, local approach to post-rehab life, helping to avoid the temptation of further substance misuse.

-To experience this level of care, to understand whether your addiction is severe, to work through denial, reach out to our team here at Addiction Advocates.
+To experience this level of care, understand whether your addiction is severe, and work through denial, reach out to our team here at Addiction Advocates.